KaiyangZhou/deep-person-reid/README.md

 ## Issue
 Before raising an issue, please have a look at the [history issues](https://github.com/KaiyangZhou/deep-person-reid/issues) where you may find answers.
 If those answers do not solve your problem, raise a new issue (choose an informative title) and include the following details in your question: (1) environmental settings, e.g. python version, torch/torchvision version, etc. (2) command that leads to the errors.
 (3) screenshot of error logs if available.
 If you find any errors in the code, please inform me by opening a new issue.

+If you wanna contribute to this project, e.g. implementing new losses, please open an issue for discussion or directly email me.

 ## Citation